 Horizon actively partners with these practitioner builders to achieve transformative M&A or capital raising outcomes.
 If we are reaching out to you, it is not because we are “casting a wide net” (we are too focused on transaction execution for that!) or a natural artifact of an army of business development professionals tasked with hitting specific sales metrics.
 We are reaching out because we think you are a great match and we believe you are uniquely suited for our advisory services.
 We have spent our entire careers advising growing technology companies and after building a bespoke, product-first advisory product, we are uniquely positioned to help realize the ultimate outcome that your journey and effort deserves.

-Horizon’s “artisanal” advisory practice is built on a number of fundamental principles and differentiated service layers:
+Horizon’s “Product First M&A” advisory practice is built on a number of fundamental principles and differentiated "artisanal" service layers:

 There is never a more important time for your business to fire on all cylinders than during a transaction process.
 For this reason, Horizon has developed an engagement model distinctly different from the “send-receive” structure used by most firms.
 Instead of relying on our clients to service our information needs, we plug directly into your business systems to uncover key trends and deliver new insights about both realized and latent value in your business.